Claudia M. Palena

-Claudia M. Palena is an American-Argentine immunologist and cancer researcher working to advance cancer vaccines.
+Claudia M. Palena is an American immunologist and cancer researcher working to advance cancer vaccines.
 She is a senior investigator and head of the immunoregulation section at the National Cancer Institute.
 Palena researches tumor immunology and cancer immunotherapy.
 IRP senior investigator Claudia Palena is now leading and over watching possible vaccines that might help the immune system fight off cancer.

 Life

 Palena received a B.S. and Ph.D. degree in biochemistry from the National University of Rosario.
 She came to the National Cancer Institute (NCI) in 2000 as a postdoctoral researcher in the laboratory of tumor immunology and biology.

 Palena became a staff scientist in 2008.
 In 2011, she was promoted to tenure-track investigator in 2011.
 Palena became a tenured senior investigator in 2017.
 She heads the immunoregulation section in the NCI laboratory of tumor immunology and biology.
 Palena is active in the field of tumor immunology and cancer immunotherapy.